faze3000/ci_user_crud/README.md

 ## Installation & updates

-`composer create-project codeigniter4/appstarter` then `composer update` whenever there is a new release of the framework.

-When updating, check the release notes to see if there are any changes you might need to apply to your `app` folder.
-The affected files can be copied or merged from `vendor/codeigniter4/framework/app`.
+Clone repo into your local PHP environment and run composer install

 ## Setup

-Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.
+1. Copy `env` to `.env` and tailor for your app, specifically the baseURL
+2. Create a blank database i.e simple_crud and edit the database.default on .env file section with your settings
+3. Run migrations which will create the users table for you i.e on your command line on project roon run php spark migrate
+5. For convenience there is a user seeder you can run to populate some data i.e php spark db:seed UserSeeder

 ## Important Change with index.php